 - Book titles and categories on Amazon.

 Don’t forget about local search, which has become more important as searchers have gone mobile.
 A place name can also be a useful search term modifier, so if your business serves a particular locality, consider this as part of the keyword generation process.
-That also applies to seasonal keywords.
+That also applies to seasonal search terms.

-The methods above are just a starting point for keyword research.
-If you really want to get serious, you’ll need to use some purpose-built keyword research tools to evaluate the keywords you’ve already identified and to find brand new ones you haven’t even thought of.
+The methods above are just a starting point for your research.
+If you really want to get serious, you’ll need to use some purpose-built keyword research tools to evaluate the terms you’ve already identified and to find brand new ones you haven’t even thought of.

 Many of the tools listed below can help you analyze other aspects of your website’s performance, not just keywords.
 But even if you’re just looking at keyword data, these tools can give you information like search volume, ranking difficulty (useful for content strategy and SEO), keyword value (useful for pay per click advertising), competition and more.
-There are dozens of keyword research tools, but here are several to get you started.
+There are dozens of keyword research tools, but here are some of our favorites to get you started.

 - Answer the Public breaks down its results by type of question, so that you can target content to providing the answers.